 Firstly, if we work on the basis that there will be no escape from war at this point, we should absolutely take the opportunity to prepare for this now.

-- Immigration Reform We should reform our immigration system so that it can be open to people who flee conflicts and are willing to adapt to the British way of life but keep borders closed to nations which harbour hostile cultural influences.
+We should reform our immigration system so that it can be open to people who are willing to adopt the British way of life & are fleeing conflict but keep borders closed to nations which harbour hostile cultural influences.
 For instance, I am open to the idea of Ukranians migrating to the UK because Ukranians will ultimately integrate and be good citizens.
-The same is less-likely regarding those who migrate here from Islamic nations or from China.
+The same is less-likely regarding those who migrate here from developing nations or nations which harbour hostile cultural influences (such as Islam) or from countries where the citizens are potentially going to be used as trojan horses (Such as China).
 This will help prop-up our own demographics and ensure that crises do not weigh-in too much on our reproduction rate.

 - Decouple From Nations Which Are Set To Be Engulfed By Demographic Crises